Tsankawi: Tsankawi petroglyphs

-Numerous petroglyphs - designs carved into stone - can be found around Tsankawi, located along the cliffs and in some of the cave dwellings.
-Carvings were made in soft tuff stone which is easily eroded, meaning many drawings have become difficult to see or have disappeared altogether.
-Some of the meanings of the figures are known among modern-day Indians and are culturally significant to them.
-Other petroglyphs, we can only speculate about what the people were trying to say.
+Numerous petroglyphs (designs carved into stone) can be found around Tsankawi, located along the cliffs and in some of the cave dwellings.
+Carvings were made in soft, tuff stone which is easily eroded, meaning many drawings have become difficult to see or have disappeared altogether.
+Some of the meanings of the figures are known among modern-day Indigenous people and are culturally significant to them.
+Among the petroglyphs are figures of people, animals, birds, four-pointed stars and other designs.

-Among the petroglyphs are figures of people, animals, birds, four pointed stars and other designs.
-Similar carvings in tuff stone can be found at Frijoles canyon and an extensive collection of petroglyphs can be found south of Bandelier National Monument at Petroglyph National Monument.
+Similar carvings can be found at Frijoles canyon and an extensive collection of petroglyphs can be found south of Bandelier National Monument at Petroglyph National Monument.

 Duchess castle

-To the northeast are the remains of a home and school built by Madame (not actually a duchess but a baroness) Vera von Blumenthal and her friend Rose Dougan in 1918.
+To the northeast are the remains of a home and school built by Madame Vera von Blumenthal (not actually a duchess but a baroness) and her lover Rose Dougan in 1918.
 They provided instruction to the potters of local pueblos on how to revive techniques with the intent of making the pottery more collectable, which would, in turn, provide income to the pueblo community.

 Directions

-The Tsankawi section of Bandelier National Monument is located on State Highway 4 twelve miles from the main section of the park.
+The Tsankawi section of Bandelier National Monument is located on State Highway 4, twelve miles from the main section of the park.